Kim Bum: 2015–present: Comeback to Korea

 In 2020, he starred in the fantasy drama Tale of the Nine Tailed alongside Lee Dong-wook and Jo Bo-ah.

 In 2021, he starred in legal drama Law School.

 In 2022, Kim starred in Ghost Doctor, acting alongside Rain.
-Later July, Kim joined the UNIVERSE communication platform.
+Later in July, Kim joined the UNIVERSE communication platform.

+In 2023, Kim reprised his role of Lee Rang in Tale of the Nine Tailed 1938 alongside Lee Dong-wook.

 Personal life

+Health

 In February 2012, Kim's agency announced that he was suffering from degenerative arthritis due to the dramatic weight-loss he experienced after training for his role in the JTBC cable drama Padam Padam.

-Kim is close friends with fellow actors Lee Min-ho and Jung Il-woo.

-Relationship

-It was revealed on November 1, 2013, that Kim was dating his Goddess of Fire co-star, Moon Geun-young.
-On May 15, 2014, media outlets reported that they had ended their 7-month-long relationship.
-Agencies of both actors confirmed the news stating: "They did break up not too long ago but have decided to remain good friends and supportive colleagues".

-On March 29, 2018, it was confirmed that Kim is in a relationship with actress Oh Yeon-seo.
-However, after a few months of dating they were reported to have parted ways.